|INADYN(8)||System Manager's Manual (smm)||INADYN(8)|

 inadynare listed below.
 Some of these services are free of charge for non-commercial use, others take a small fee, but also provide more domain names to choose from.

 inadyndefaults to HTTPS for all providers, some may however not support this so try disabling SSL for your provider in case of problems.
-Providers known to support SSL updates are listed below with https:
+Providers known to support SSL updates are listed below with https.
+The list is ordered by the plugin that support the service:

 inadynsupported more command line options, from v2.0